This blog may contain affiliate links. Read our disclosure policy for more info.

 Puerto Viejo is a small town on the Caribbean Coast of Costa Rica.
 With lush jungle, amazing beaches, a wildlife rescue center, and vibrant nightlife, Puerto Viejo is easily one of the best places to visit in Central America.

 Puerto Viejo is one of those destinations where you could easily spend weeks.
-There are tons of things to do in Puerto Viejo, however, simply relaxing at the beach can easily take up most of your time.
+There are tons of things to do in Puerto Viejo, such as going white water rafting, learning how to surf, or simply relaxing at the beach can easily take up most of your time.

 Whatever you do, be sure to visit the Jaguar Rescue Center.
 This non-profit organization rescues animals from the area and you can do a tour there that supports their efforts.
 If you’re lucky, you might see a jaguar or baby sloths (like I did!)